 You apply for the FSA ID at the Department of Education website with additional instructions.
 If you are considered a dependent student for financial aid purposes, at least one of your parents should also obtain the FSA ID to use as an electronic signature.
 You do not use the FSA ID to access university records.
 The university assigns you an identification number and a login.

-Before you start this process, watch a helpful (and short) video called How to Create An FSA ID--you'll be glad that you did.
+Before you start this process, watch a helpful (and short) video called How to Create An FSA ID

 If you filed a FAFSA for the academic year in which you plan to attend the University of Michigan-Dearborn, you do not need to refile a FAFSA.
 The information that you've already submitted can be released to the University of Michigan-Dearborn.
 Add UM-Dearborn to the list of colleges you want to receive your information online.
 The UM-Dearborn Federal School Code number is 002326.